Here’s just some of the reasons you’ll love Peneda-Gerês National Park

 Did I mention it’s huge?
 Peneda-Gerês National Park is over 700-sq-km filled with adventuring possibility around every corner!
 With tiny villages dotted through the mountains, outdoor enthusiasts take a map and a tent and you could spend months crossing the mountains, stopping by the ancient villages for supplies and to meet the local shepherds.

 Off the beaten track

 For such a stunning destination it’s surprising that Peneda-Gerês doesn’t see more tourists – but who’s complaining?
 You can really escape humanity here with whole mountain ranges to yourself.
-Some of the more popular towns can be busy in the summer with Portuguese holiday makers, but come out of the summer months or adventure further into the 700-sq-km park and it’s just you and nature.
+Some of the more popular towns can be busy in the summer with Portuguese holiday makers but come in the shoulder seasons or adventure further into the 700-sq-km park and it’s just you and nature.

 Peneda-Gerês, Portugal’s only national park was created in 1971 however the history goes much further than that.
 With sites from the Megalithic period and the Roman occupation you can still see these ancient areas within the mountains, preserving Portugal’s ancient traditions.
 With 16th century castle ruins, submerged villages and roman roads, history buffs will have plenty to discover.

 Whether you want to sit on a balcony and read a book, climb mountain peaks or try some of the local foods, Peneda-Gerês has a lot to offer.
 The obvious draw to us was the miles and miles AND miles of hiking trails however the park is a hub to many other outdoor and adventure activities.
 The lakes have lots of water sport activities, as well as being a good spot to chill out for the day or take a quick dip.
 There are also natural thermal water spas and plenty of places to try local food and drink.
-Attracting more Portuguese tourists than international ones it’s also a good place to experience local culture.
+As it attracts more Portuguese tourists than international ones it’s also a good place to experience local culture.